 PR-3 is a true competition/advanced skill-building course to prepare students for real-world NRL/PRS-style field matches as well as tactical and hunting scenarios.
 This course applies the experienced student's considerable knowledge and understanding of long-range shooting towards practical usage in popular long-range competition formats.
 Nearly all the instruction is done in the field, covering the following curriculum:

 PR-3 assumes completion of PR-1 and PR-2 or equivalent long-range instruction.
 Only half a day will be spent on the flat range with an hour to confirm zero and data.
 The remainder of the shooting will be focused on application of new skills on the canyon rims.
 Student must have all necessary equipment, a zeroed rifle, a workable data card for this system and previous experience in natural terrain shooting, including target acquisition and engagement.
 Ammo usage will be about 100 rounds per day.

 Equipment requirements can be found here.

 100% payment is required to reserve a seat in any course offered at the JP Blue Steel Ranch, and this charge is non-refundable.

 For students without a suitable rifle or those unable to travel with their rifle of choice, the JP Blue Steel Ranch has you covered.
 We have a limited number of JP loaner rifles available for student use during our courses free of charge.
 To ensure rifle availability, advanced notice is required if you intend to make use of one of our rifles.

 Match grade ammunition is also available for purchase for any BSR course at the following prices.
-Advanced notice is required to ensure supply.
+Advanced notice and payment is required to ensure supply.